 Increasingly employers are offering employees an HRA, or Health Reimbursement Arrangement accounts to help offset medical expenses.
 It's not really an insurance payment or a patient payment.

-Currently, we do not have an option to post the HRA payment and designate it as such in DrChrono; however, as a workaround we can post the HRA payments in two ways.
+Currently, we do not have the option to post the HRA payment and designate it as such in DrChrono; however, as a workaround, we can post the HRA payments in two ways.

 - By posting as patient payment.

 Now, let us see how to post the payment by adding HRA an insurance.

 2. Navigate to the Insurances tab, and select secondary insurance.
 (If the patient has secondary insurance, you can use the tertiary insurance tab instead.)

 3. Enter HRA in the Insurance company field and click Save Demographics.

 4. Now, open the appointment’s billing details screen to which we need to post the payment.